TopSPICE/Win32 v7.1 SPECIFICATIONS

 TopView was specifically designed for rapid viewing of the results for most typical design situations.
 Unlike other SPICE graphical postprocessor programs, which require the user to go through a cumbersome process of selecting waveforms and plot settings, TopView features fully automated plotting of simulation data.
 TopView's "Auto Plot" function will read a SPICE output file data, and it will automatically select the appropriate graph settings, assign different plot windows to different variable types such as voltages and currents, determine the units for labeling the axes and plot all the waveforms.
 To facilitate debugging or tracing of a circuit operation, TopView also includes a "Probe" mode which allows users to interactively pick and plot any waveforms from the simulation data.

-Plots: Unlimited data points per waveform and unlimited number of waveforms (limited by available system resources) are supported.
+Plots: Data points per waveform and number of waveforms in a plot limited only by available system resources (up to 256 million points for a waveform).
 Data from multiple output files can be displayed on the same plot.
 Simultaneous display of analog and digital waveforms.
 Up to eight plots per graph.

 Auto/Probe Plotting Modes: users can choose fully automated plotting of simulation results or manual selection of circuit variables.
 Fast automatic plotting with auto scaling, auto window selection, auto labeling.
 Auto/manual linear/log scaling of plots.
 X axis variable selection.
 Data can be shown as lines, symbols or bars.